Cleveland Clinic logo

 Procedure Details

-You may have tests the day before your surgery.
+You may have tests the day before heart valve surgery.
 These may include:

 Check with your healthcare provider about which medications you can take before surgery.
 Don’t eat or drink anything after midnight the day of your surgery.

 On the day of your procedure, wear loose, comfortable clothes and shoes that are easy to put on.
 If you wear a bra, you may want to bring one that’s easy to put on without raising your arms.
-The person who brings you to the hospital can hold on to these items for you during surgery.
+The person who drives you to and from the hospital can hold onto these items for you during surgery.

-Before your surgery, a healthcare provider will shave and clean the area where your surgeon will be working.
+Before your surgery, a provider will shave and clean the area where your surgeon will be working.
+This may be in your chest or groin.

-1. Give you medicine through an IV in your arm or hand so you can sleep deeply and painlessly.
+• Provide anesthesia through an IV in your arm or hand so you can sleep deeply.

-2. Use the smallest incision they can for your surgery.
+• Use the smallest cut they can for your surgery.

 Heart valve surgery options include:

-• Traditional or open-heart surgery: An incision (6 to 8 inches) through your breastbone.
+• Traditional or open-heart surgery: A cut (6 to 8 inches or 15 to 20 centimeters) through your breastbone.

-• Minimally invasive heart valve surgery: A smaller incision (3 to 4 inches or smaller).
-Techniques include endoscopic or keyhole approaches (also called port access, thoracoscopic or video-assisted surgery) and robotic-assisted surgery.
+• Minimally invasive heart valve surgery: A smaller cut (3 to 4 inches or 8 to 10 cm or smaller).
+A surgeon may use endoscopic or keyhole approaches (also called port access, thoracoscopic or video-assisted surgery) and robotic-assisted surgery.

-• Transcatheter: Your provider will put a catheter into a larger artery, like your femoral artery in your groin, and do the work without cutting your chest.
+• Transcatheter: Your provider will put a catheter into a larger artery, like your femoral artery in your groin.
+They’ll work without opening your chest.

 Advertisement